EarthAdam/bonsai-data/README.md

 - [ ] Be able to drop a compiled .exe file into any directory, and upon opening it scans the directory from that location, and creates a 3D tree

 ## Long-Term Goal
+- [x] Be able to run this on all directories in a GitHub account in a somewhat automated fashion

-- [ ] Make this a time-based tree.
+- [ ] Make these time-based trees.
 For Git directories this is possible because every change is recorded with a timestamp.
 Other file systems may be more difficult unless they have some way of keeping track of changes over time.

 ## Eventually